-"This is a major stopping over point for migratory birds, butterflies," he explains.
+"This is a major stopping over point for migratory birds, for butterflies," he explains.
 "It’s a haven for small fish, for crabs, for oysters and clams.
 The loss of the island would be devastating to the wildlife and the ecosystem around here."

-For now, he and his wife, who bought the Bayview Inn seven years ago, console themselves with increased business from tourists like Alex Shtogren, Carrie Whitmer, Cliff Martin, Allison Neplokh and Pete Peterson.
+For now, he and his wife, who bought the Bayview Inn seven years ago, console themselves with increased business from tourists like Alex Shtogren and Allison Neplokh.

-" It’s ground zero for climate change is what they’re saying, so I feel like it was kind of now or never," says Alex Shtogren.
+It's ground zero for change is what they’re saying, so I feel like it was kind of now or never," says Alex Shtogren.